Materials Under Extremes

 By combining experiments (carried out by a team at Stanford and Slac) and computations, we designed molecular anvils and demonstrated hydrostatic-pressure-driven redox reactions in metal-organic chalcogenides incorporating molecular elements with heterogeneous compressibility: we showed that bending of bond angles or shearing of adjacent chains activates the metal-chalcogen bonds leading to formation of elemental metal.
 Our results reveal an unexplored mechanism and enable new possibilities for high-specificity mechanosynthesis.

-- Molecular anvils' for sterically-controlled mechanochemistry under hydrostatic pressure.
-Hao Yan, Fan Yang, Ding Pan, Yu Lin, Fei Hua Li, J. Nathan Hohman, Diego Solis-Ibarra, Jeremy E. P. Dahl, Robert M. K. Carlson, Boryslav A. Tkachenko, Andrey A. Fokin, Peter R. Schreiner, Giulia Galli, Wendy L. Mao, Zhi-Xun Shen and Nicholas A. Melosh, Nature, Accepted.
-(2017)
+- Sterically controlled mechanochemistry under hydrostatic pressure.
+Hao Yan, Fan Yang, Ding Pan, Yu Lin, Fei Hua Li, J. Nathan Hohman, Diego Solis-Ibarra, Jeremy E. P. Dahl, Robert M. K. Carlson, Boryslav A. Tkachenko, Andrey A. Fokin, Peter R. Schreiner, Giulia Galli, Wendy L. Mao, Zhi-Xun Shen and Nicholas A. Melosh, Nature 554, 505-510 (2018)

 CO2 in water at extreme conditions